 This is how our living room looked last summer.
 I was obsessed with our old natural jute and wool rug.
 This rug was like walking on a cloud.
 We had a rug pad underneath, and the combination was heavenly.
 Hands down, it was the softest rug I’ve ever owned.
 The kids would flop down to play and it all looked and felt so cozy.

 I had finally found the PERFECT family rug!
-Dirt dropped onto it was immediately hidden in the weave of colors!
-Once I walked on this rug, I swore that I would never not have this rug.
+Dirt dropped onto it was immediately hidden in the weave of colors.

 Shop My Favorite Wool & Jute Rug Here: